 This declares that all will be judged ‘according to what they have done’ as recorded in the ‘books’.
 So we greet the angels on our right and left after prayers, hoping to get some advantage in the recording of deeds.

 The Book of Life

 But notice there is another book, called the ‘Book of Life’, which is different than the good-bad merit record-keeping books.
 It states that ‘anyone’ whose name is not found written in the Book of Life will be thrown into the Lake of Fire (another term for hell).
-So, even if our list of good merits recorded by the angel on our right is very long, and the list of sins recorded by the angel on our left side is very short – even then – if our name is not in the ‘Book of Life’ we are still condemned to Hell.
+So, what if our list of good merits recorded by the angel on our right is very long, and the list of sins recorded by the angel on our left side is very short?
+Even then – if our name is not in the ‘Book of Life’ we are still condemned to Hell.
 What is this ‘book of life’ and how is our name recorded in this book?

 Both the Taurat and Quran state that when Hazrat Adam sinned, Allah banished him from Paradise and made him mortal.
 This meant that he (and we his children) was separated from the Source of Life.
 This is the reason we are mortal and will die one day.
-The Prophet Isa al Masih PBUH came to restore this Life to us so our names could be entered into the Book of Life.
-As he declared
+The Prophet Isa al Masih PBUH came to restore this Life to us.
+That way, our names could be entered into the Book of Life.
+As he declared:

 Very truly I tell you, whoever hears my word and believes him who sent me has eternal life and will not be judged but has crossed over from death to life.
 (John 5:24)